DLASTHR

-DLASTHR (The Last Hour) is a Assyrian criminal organization that is active in the south western suburbs of Sydney, Australia.
+DLASTHR (The Last Hour) is an Assyrian criminal organization that is active in the south western suburbs of Sydney, Australia.
 The group is said to have originated from another gang, called the Assyrian Kings.
-The crime gang was formed by Raymon Youmaran who is now serving a 17-year sentence for the murder of Dimitri DeBaz in 2002.

 The crime gang has been involved in a number of murders and public shootings, as they established themselves as a major drug dealing and distribution syndicate.
 Many members sport plenty of ink, including a distinctive clenched fist on their back.
 NSW police have actively pursued the gang for years, conducting numerous operations that have netted weapons and drugs.

-In recent years, gun violence is thought to be part of the gang's turf war over drug supply with its rival gang, The True Kings.
+In the 2010s, gun violence was thought to be part of the gang's turf war over drug supply with its rival gang, the True Kings.
 The conflict between the two gangs led to a string of drive by shootings and firebombing in the western suburbs of Sydney.

-History

 Origins

-Assyrian organized gangs started appearing in the 1990s with drugs distribution in Sydney's western suburbs.
-At the time they were known as the Assyrian Kings.
-In 1997 they were responsible for the killing of police officer David Carty, at the carpark of a Fairfield tavern.
-Five people were charged for the murder with the main offender receiving a sentence of 30 years.